Mohammad Kanjo Hassan

 Mohammed Kanjo Hassan (محمد كنجو الحسن; born c.
 1957) is a Syrian former major general who served as head of Syria's military field court and chief of military justice across Syria.

 Kanjo Hassan would sentence people to Sednaya Prison, earning him the nickname "the Butcher of Sednaya".
 On 26 December 2024, Kanjo Hassan was arrested by the Military Operations Command after a gunfight between Syrian security forces and Kanjo Hassan loyalists.

+Early life

+Mohammad Kanjo Hassan was born in the Duraykish District in Tartus.
+After graduating from law school, Hassan enrolled in the Syrian Arab Armed Forces where he joined the military judiciary, climbing the ranks until he was appointed as prosecutor for the military field court.